Photo: Dietmar Rabich / Wikimedia Commons

 FAQ

 When should European honeymoons be booked?
 For July–August peak season (the most common honeymoon timing): 6 months minimum for Santorini, Positano/Amalfi, and Dubrovnik — these sell out.
-For shoulder season (May–June, September–October): 2–3 months is adequate for most destinations, 4 months for the finest specific hotels.
+For shoulder season (May–June, September–October): 2–3 months is adequate for most destinations, 4 months for the most sought-after specific hotels.

 Which European honeymoon destination is most worth the money?
 Santorini delivers the most on its promise relative to its price for a pure “luxury resort” honeymoon.
 The Amalfi Coast (Positano/Ravello) delivers better on a combination of landscape and cultural depth.
 Paris delivers best for couples who value food, art, and urban quality.